minyanshi1105/cse15l-lab-reports/cse 15L week 1 Lab Report.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
 Type `yes` and press enter.
-4. Enter your password. (if you forget your passward, change it through out the website [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit))
+4. Enter the password. (if you forget your passward, change it through out the website [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit))
 5. After successfully logged in, you may see this:
 ```
 # Now on remote server